eCook Meal

 MAKE THE ROSÉ APPLESAUCE

 Place a small pot over a medium heat with a drizzle of oil or knob of butter.
-When hot, fry the chopped apple for 7-8 minutes until soft, breaking it up as it cooks.
+When hot, fry the chopped Apple for 7-8 minutes until soft, breaking it up as it cooks.
 Pour in the rosé and allow to bubble and reduce slightly.
 Stir through the honey and diluted stock, bring to a simmer, and cook for 5-7 minutes until reduced by half.
 On completion, transfer to a blender and blend until smooth.
 Return to the pot and season to taste.
 Pop on a lid and place over a low heat to keep warm.

-PAN FRY THE YELLOWTAIL
+PAN FRY THE Yellowtail

 Pat the fish dry with some paper towel and season.
 Place a nonstick pan over a medium-high heat with a drizzle of oil.
 When hot, fry the fish for 3-5 minutes until becoming crispy and golden.
 Flip, add a knob of butter (optional), and fry for a further 2-3 minutes until cooked through, continuously basting it with the butter.
 Remove from the pan on completion.